A Path to Prosperity and Resilience

 Build Reform Momentum

-• Co-create reform roadmaps with finance and sector counterparts
+• Co-create reform roadmaps with finance and sector counterparts for ownership

 • Close collaboration with MDBs, regional bodies and existing programmes

-• Continuity through political and administrative transitions
+• Offer continuity through political and administrative transitions

 5